dragonflyoss/d7y.io/docs/operations/integrations/hugging-face.md

 Create `hf_hub_download_dragonfly.py` file.
-Use `DragonflyAdapter` to forward the file download request of the LFS protocol to Dragonfly HTTP proxy, so that it can use the P2P network to distribute file, content is as follows:
+Use `DragonflyAdapter` to forward the file download request of the LFS protocol to Dragonfly HTTP proxy, so that it can use the P2P network to distribute file, configuration content is as follows:

+> Notice: Replace the `session.proxies` address with your actual address.

 ```python
 import requests